-It's core training is based on three main areas of practice.
-The Five Fists, The Twelve Animals and Partner Work (Drills and Sparring).
+It's core training is based on four main areas of practice.
+Post Standing, The Five Fists, The Twelve Animals and Partner Work (Drills and Sparring).

 XingYi's five fists are the most important aspect of moving practice.
 After post standing they are the next level of training upon which every other skill is built.
 The Five Fists' main purpose is to develop coordination and strength of technique.
 Some of XingYi's most famous fighters trained in little more than the Five Fists.

 This school of XingYi uses twelve animals some use ten.
 It should

 Its attribute is: Quick, powerful and continuous strikes just like a horse’s leg movements when it's galloping.

 Alligator can float and swimming in waters well

 Its attribute is: Nimble, quiet, smooth, and quick movement with powerful rotating and twisting force.